 The marine subsurface biosphere

-The Amend lab is part of the Center for Dark Energy Biosphere Investigations (C-DEBI), an NSF-funded Science and Technology Center.
+Jan Amend is the director of the Center for Dark Energy Biosphere Investigations (C-DEBI), an NSF-funded Science and Technology Center.
 This Center is built on compelling evidence that the microbial abundance in subseafloor sediments equals that in the overlying ocean.
 C-DEBI is a multi-institutional research network that seeks to develop an integrated understanding of microbial subseafloor life at the molecular, cellular, and ecosystem scales.
 The approaches balance field exploration and discovery with laboratory investigations, modern analytics, and numerical modeling.

 Current projects are also associated with the Integrated Ocean Discovery Program (IODP).
 IODP's drill-ship, Joides Resolution, sails around the globe and allows for access to deep (100s of meters below the seafloor) sediments.
 The Amend Lab is actively working with multiple deep subsurface samples from Guaymas Basin to determine the impact of thermal alteration on microbial community structure and metabolic diversity.
 Guaymas is a young rifting margin with thick sediment cover that is thermally altered by magmatic sill emplacements.